Lightning-AI/litgpt/tutorials/0_to_litgpt.md

-# Zero to Pretraining, Finetuning, and Using LLMs with LitGPT
+# Zero to LitGPT: Getting Started with Pretraining, Finetuning, and Using LLMs